 Helen Toner

-Helen Toner is an AI governance researcher and policy leader, currently Interim Executive Director at Georgetown's Center for Security and Emerging Technology.
-She is known for work on AI strategy, national security, frontier AI oversight, U.S.-China competition, and the practical limits of relying on frontier AI companies to police themselves.
+Helen Toner is an AI governance researcher and policy leader, currently Executive Director at Georgetown's Center for Security and Emerging Technology.
+Her public work connects frontier AI oversight, national security, U.S.-China competition, external auditing, and the practical limits of relying on frontier AI companies to police themselves.

 Snapshot

-- Known for: Interim Executive Director at Georgetown CSET, former OpenAI nonprofit board member, AI policy researcher, congressional witness, and public advocate for greater disclosure and auditing of leading AI companies.
+- Known for: Executive Director at Georgetown CSET, former OpenAI nonprofit board member, congressional witness, and advocate for external scrutiny of leading AI companies.

-- Institutional position: CSET lists Toner as Interim Executive Director and tags her work across artificial intelligence, export controls, machine learning, military-civil fusion, and strategy.
+- Institutional position: CSET's current staff page lists Toner as Executive Director and tags her work across artificial intelligence, export controls, machine learning, military-civil fusion, and strategy.

-- Core themes: frontier AI governance, national security, U.S.-China AI competition, external scrutiny, model evaluation, information sharing, trade secrets, and the gap between company incentives and public oversight.
+- Core themes: frontier AI governance, U.S.-China AI competition, national security, audits, evaluations, information sharing, trade secrets, and the gap between company self-assurance and public oversight.

-- Why she matters: Toner sits at the junction between technical AI policy, Washington governance, and the OpenAI board crisis that pushed AI self-governance into public view.
+- Why she matters: Toner sits at the junction between technical AI policy, Washington governance, and the OpenAI board crisis that made AI self-governance a public case study.

 CSET and Policy Research